 CLICK HERE for Maps and Schedules.

-Within the City of Napa, there are eight local routes- 1, 2, 3, 4, 5, 6, 7, and 8 that operate on weekdays and Saturdays.
-These routes do not operate on Sundays.
+There are eight local routes within the City of Napa- 1, 2, 3, 4, 5, 6, 7, and 8 that run on weekdays and Saturdays.

 CLICK HERE for Routes and Schedules.